gevhaz/hugo-theme-notrack/README.md

     archive in `_index.md`'s front matter: `layout: archives`.

-For those of you who do the third step, there is an option available to remove the buttons with links to the archive, tags and category pages from the top of the blog list page.
+For those of you who do the third step, there is an option available to remove the buttons with links to the archive (if it is defined, see step 3), tags and category pages from the top of the blog list page.
 Just set the follwing in your site `config`:

 ```
 params: